Image and Video Quality Assessment using Prompt-Guided Latent Diffusion Models for Cross-Dataset Generalization: Experiments

-To study the generalizability of our model, we train GenzIQA with the largest UGC dataset, specifically the official FLIVE train database comprising of 30,253 images.

-We evaluate our model on various categories of test datasets such as in-the-wild (KonIQ-10K, CLIVE), GAN-restored images (PIPAL), night-time images (NNID), and synthetically distorted images (CSIQ and LIVE-IQA).
-We compare with popular state-of-the-art NR-IQA methods in literature such as TReS \cite{TReS}, HyperIQA \cite{hyperiqa}, MetaIQA \cite{metaiqa}, MUSIQ \cite{musiq}, $\textrm{CLIP-IQA}^+$ \cite{clipiqa}, GRepQ \cite{grepq}, and Re-IQA \cite{reiqa}.
+To study the generalizability of GenzIQA, we train it with the largest user generated content (UGC) dataset, specifically the official FLIVE \cite{paq-2-piq} train database comprising of 30,253 images, and test on diverse categories of distortions.
+In particular, we evaluate GenzIQA on various categories of test datasets such as \textbf{camera-captured} images (KonIQ-10K \cite{koniq}, CLIVE \cite{clive}), \textbf{GAN-restored} images (PIPAL \cite{pipal}), \textbf{night-time} images (NNID \cite{nnid}), and \textbf{synthetically distorted} images (CSIQ \cite{csiq_iqa} and LIVE-IQA \cite{live_iqa}).
+We compare with popular state-of-the-art NR-IQA methods in literature such as TReS \cite{TReS}, HyperIQA \cite{hyperiqa}, MetaIQA \cite{metaiqa}, MUSIQ \cite{musiq}, $\textrm{CLIP-IQA}^+$ \cite{clipiqa}, ARNIQA \cite{arniqa}, GRepQ \cite{grepq}, Re-IQA \cite{reiqa}, QCN \cite{qcn}, DP-IQA \cite{dpIQA}, and PFD-IQA \cite{PFD-IQA}.
 We note that all these methods are also trained on the official FLIVE train set for a fair comparison. $\textrm{CLIP-IQA}^+$ is an interesting comparison to GenzIQA as it is a vision-language model where learnable prompts are used to estimate quality from the visual and text features.
-Since LIQE \cite{liqe} requires detailed annotations of image-text context, we are not able to benchmark LIQE due to the absence of such annotations on the FLIVE \cite{paq2piq} dataset.
-In Tab. \ref{tab:cross_database}, we observe that GenzIQA consistently outperforms other benchmarking methods across various cross-database settings.
+Since LIQE \cite{liqe}, Q-Align \cite{QAlign} requires detailed annotations of image-text context, we are not able to benchmark them due to the absence of such annotations on the FLIVE \cite{paq2piq} dataset.
+In Tab. \ref{tab:cross_database_iqa}, we compare with popular state-of-the-art NR-IQA methods in literature and observe that GenzIQA consistently outperforms other methods across various databases.
 Further, the performance on most databases is acceptable for IQA.